pfjarschel/atom-ipython-run/README.md

 # atom-ipython-run
 Run `python` file being edited in `Atom` in an `ipython` session running inside a `terminal`.
 Tested on *Manjaro Linux*, but should work in any other distro.
-Supports Mac OSX and Windows (not yet, really) as well.
-On OSX, the reference terminal application is [`iTerm2`](https://www.iterm2.com/), on Windows the standard terminal is called, and on Linux any terminal emulator can be used.
+Supports Mac OS X and Windows (not yet, really) as well.
+On OS X, the reference terminal application is [`iTerm2`](https://www.iterm2.com/), on Windows the standard terminal is called, and on Linux any terminal emulator can be used.

 On *Linux*, it requires `xdotool` and `wmctrl` to be installed; please install it with your distro package managers, for example:
 Ubuntu/Debian: